MoraGames/clocky/README.md

 - Enchance the daily before-reset message showing even gained/losed position in the leaderboard from the previous day.

 **Documentation:**
-- Update /alias with the newly sets and events introduced.
+- ~~Update /alias with the newly sets and events introduced.~~

 **Security:**
 - ~~Use OpenRoot() for os operation on file to ensure safeness on the host machine.~~

+**Other:**
+- Add an expiration date to each reload file to prevent it from being reloaded after that date.